 Safety Facility, the UN Road Safety Fund, Bloomberg Philanthropies, International Transport Forum, IRF, iRAP, the FIA Foundation and other players in the infrastructure safety space; and being more flexible and imaginative and timely about how partnerships can be constructed and services procured to serve the frontline needs of highways engineers, could make a massive difference.
-There are some initial moves underway on such engagement, for example work starting with the Asian Development Bank and member governments of the Asia Pacific Road Safety Observatory (APRSO) to address capacity building on road infrastructure investments - more work on this would be highly beneficial.
+There are some initial moves underway on such engagement, for example work starting with the Asian Development Bank and member governments of the Asia Pacific Road Safety Observatory (APRSO) to address capacity building on road infrastructure investments more work on this would be highly beneficial.
 There are also some promising examples at the project level where substantive engagement is already happening.

-THE AGENDA - FINANCING PRIORITIES FOR PEOPLE AND PLANET

-- Design for safety.
-Protecting vulnerable road users, safe school journeys embedded into roads projects. - Target high risk roads.
-Remedial action on roads with high levels of road traffic injury (RTI). - Addressing in national plans and financing priorities motorcycle/2 wheeler safety a rapidly growing concern in many LMICs. - Improved coordination between climate, transportation, urban development financing for health and environmental outcomes and in this respect, a particular focus on active mobility.
+Design for safety.
+Protecting vulnerable road users, safe school journeys embedded into roads

+Target high risk roads.
+Remedial action on roads with high levels of road traffic injury (RTI).

+Addressing in national plans and financing priorities motorcycle/2 wheeler safety - a rapidly

+Improved coordination between climate, transportation, urban development financing for health and environmental outcomes - and in this respect, a particular focus on active mobility.
-In several Sub-Saharan African countries governments and their MDB partners are designing for safety at the outset of projects.
-Often there is a gap in capacity and expertise which much be addressed.
-In Tanzania for example, the NGO Amend has provided expertise on safe system measures to protect vulnerable road users, with a particular focus on school area road safety.